mozilla/glean/docs/user/appendix/contribution-guidelines.md

 ## Where to add new content?

 This book is divided in five different sections.
 Each section contains pages that are of a specific type.
 New content will fit in one of these section.
-Following is an explainer on what kind of content fits in each section.
+Following is an explanation on what kind of content fits in each section.

 ### Overview